cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 #### B1. non-mining users, which are on battery power or telecome data service.
 0. release android wake-lock and wifi-lock
 1. random walk to next chain id; random walk until connect to a next relay;
-2. through relay, randomly request a peer for the future receipt state root candidate according to CBC (correct by construction);
+2. through relay, randomly request a chainPeer (get chainPeerIPFSaddr) for the future receipt state root candidate according to CBC (correct by construction);
 ```
 graphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON));
 // when CID is NULL,  - 0 means the relay will request futureContractReceiptStateRoot from the peer via tcp